 And it is the hope of the Hemlock Public School District Board of Education – which unanimously voted in December to place the Sinking Fund proposal on the March 10th ballot – that every community member will give thoughtful consideration to creating a similar resource here, as our community has generously supported Hemlock Public School District and excellence in public education since 1863.

 In our ever-changing and increasingly-competitive world, we must ensure the education we provide to our children is the best we can reasonably deliver.

 Firmly anchored in the foundations of our community’s values and character, our teachers, principals, support staff, parents, adult volunteers, and community partners are helping our students LEAD THE PACK to future success.

 You can be proud of what is taking place in our schools – and it’s important we build on our positive momentum.

-If approved, the Sinking Fund will provide HPS with an annual source of dedicated revenue to tackle –
+If approved, the Sinking Fund will provide Hemlock Public School District with an annual source of dedicated revenue to tackle –

 • essential technology and safety upgrades,

 • school roofs more than 20 years old,